Easton Park . Nov 9, 2021

 The Inspiration: With a beer garden and mini-golf in the summer and an outdoor ice-skating rink in the winter, Denver’s Skyline Park puts a lot of family-friendly activities into the middle of downtown.

 The Easton Park Version: Because this neighborhood is home to the highest point in the Easton Park community, it only seemed appropriate to name it after a park in the Mile-High City.
-When complete, the views from the 21-acre flagship park will give Knob Hill a run for its money!
-And pocket parks and inter-connected trails throughout the section will give residents walkable access to The Union.
+The views from the 21-acre flagship park give Knob Hill a run for its money.
+The park features a splash pad, two cool play areas, swings, slides, restrooms, a great lawn with a shaded concert pavilion, a zipline, and even a scale model of Austin’s famous Pennybacker Bridge called the Mini Penny.
+Pocket parks and inter-connected trails throughout the section will give residents walkable access to The Union.

 Kieke Park